Yale-LILY/Ascle/README.md

 ## Contributors
 This project started at the year of 2018.
 There are many people participated and made contributions:

-Rui Yang, Qingcheng Zeng, Yujie Qiao, Keen You, Lucas Huang, Chia-Chun Hsieh, Benjamin Rosand, Jeremy Goldwasser, Dragomir Radev, Qingyu Chen, Irene Li.
+Rui Yang*, Qingcheng Zeng*, Keen You*, Yujie Qiao*, Lucas Huang, Chia-Chun Hsieh, Benjamin Rosand, Jeremy Goldwasser, Amisha D Dave, Tiarnan D.L.
+Keenan, Dragomir Radev, Zhiyong Lu, Qingyu Chen, Irene Li

 Especially in the memory of Prof. Dragomir Radev, who has dedicated so much to this project.